-That being said arriving here can be a bit shocking for first-timers, so I wanted to put together my top Japan travel tips to help you on your trip!
+That being said, arriving here can be shocking for first-timers, so I wanted to put together my top Japan travel tips to help you on your trip!
 Here they are – in no particular order.

-Another piece of Japan travel advice is to eat before you get on the trains.
-There are no vending machines or food carriages on the trains in Japan.
+Another one of my random Japan travel tips is to eat before you get on the train.
+There are no vending machines or many food carriages on the trains in Japan.
 We learned this the hard way when we didn’t have time to eat breakfast before boarding a five-hour train ride to Shingu.

-After realizing we didn’t have time to grab a bite to eat before boarding we just thought we would buy something on the trains food cart or vending machine.
+After realizing we didn’t have time to grab a bite to eat before boarding, we just thought we would buy something from the train’s food cart or vending machine.
 No-go.
-After scouring the train and asking the train conductor in broken Japanese, I found out we were out of luck and would be going hungry for the remainder of our journey.
+After scouring the train and asking the train conductor in broken Japanese, I found out we were out of luck and would go hungry for the remainder of our journey.
 We resorted to hopping off the train during our one-minute stops and rushing to the platform vending machines.
 Not ideal.

-You can eat on the trains (just make sure to take ALL your trash off with you), but you’ll have to board with your food already in hand from the convenience store.
-Or just grab something to eat before your journey if it’s going to be a long one.
-Because I like to eat, things is one of the top things I wish I knew before going to Japan.
+You can eat on the trains (make sure to take ALL your trash off with you), but you’ll have to board with your food from the convenience store.
+Or grab something to eat before your journey if it’s long.
+Because I love to eat, this is one of the top things I wish I had known before going to Japan.

-I put rules in quotations because while many times they are not laws or actually set rules, it is advisable to respect all the social norms and customs.
+I put rules in quotations because, while they are often not laws or set rules, respecting all social norms and customs is advisable.

 Things I always notice as soon as I am in Japan are: